-- A. If a student possesses, handles, transmits or is under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage or intoxicant of any kind (including look-alikes) on school property or at a school function, he or she will be suspended for no fewer than five days (SAS), the student will be arrested and the process for expelling that student will begin. - B. In the event of a first time offense, the parent(s) and student will be advised of various assessment/treatment programs and offered the opportunity to participate in an approved program in lieu of expulsion.
-If a student goes for an assessment and completes any prescribed educational program offered there, the same will serve as an alternative to expulsion for first time offenders.
-(Note: Refer to paragraph Section 1.
-Rule F. for students who transmit drugs or alcohol.)
+- A. If a student possesses, handles, transmits or is under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage or intoxicant of any kind (including look-alikes) on school property or at a school function, he or she will be suspended for no fewer than five days OSS, the student will be arrested and the process for expelling that student will begin. - B. Students who TRANSMIT drugs or alcohol IN ANY MANNER to someone else will be immediately suspended, the student will be arrested, and processed for expulsion.
+Also, a student who transmits material, which he/she expressly or implicitly represents to be a controlled substance, will be immediately suspended and processed for expulsion. - C. Any adult employee of the school corporation who observes or who has reasonable suspicion that a student may be transmitting, possessing, using or under the influence of drugs or alcohol should convey that information to his/her immediate supervisor or the person in charge of the school function, whichever is appropriate.